 Glycerol formula is given here along with its structural and extended chemical formula.
-Glycerol is also known as glycerine or glycerine is a non-toxic, viscous, colourless, and a simple triol compound.
+Glycerol is also known as glycerine or glycerine is a non-toxic, viscous, colourless, and simple triol compound.
 Glycerin or glycerol has several benefits and is mostly used in dermatological treatments and in the food industry as a preservative and sweetener.

 Table of Content